-At Aveeno, we are committed to advancing skin health equity and advancing eczema awareness and education gap in skin of colour.
+At Aveeno, we are committed to advancing skin health equity, eczema awareness, and addressing the education gap in skin of colour.

 In the US, Eczema is the second most frequent skin disease to affect Black skin, but experts believe it may be underdiagnosed.
 This is due in part to the fact that historically, physicians have been trained primarily to diagnose eczema on white skin.
 In fact, a recent US study found that less than 5 percent of the images in general medicine textbooks showed conditions on darker skin and the standard outcome measures used have poor reliability and validity in patients with very dark skin, making it even more difficult for doctors to recognize and diagnose on skin with more pigment.